ChainAI-Org/full-stack-template/.moxby/prompt.md

 Use stock photos from Pexels where appropriate, only valid URLs you know exist.

-Please follow the design instructions below:
+Please follow the design instructions below when creating components and pages, unless the user requests otherwise:

 <design_instructions>
   When creating designs or UIs for applications, follow thee guidelines indefinitely this is non-negotiable.
 Understand that there is a basic starter package and simple UI implementation to begin with, so you'll need to modify those files with these design instructions in mind: